B.S. in Art Education

 - Completion of

-ARTE 303: Introduction to Art Education, with a minimum grade of B-.
+ARTE 301 Art Education Concepts and Contexts, with a minimum grade of B-.

 - Three letters of recommendation from art faculty: one from the student’s 2-D or 3-D synthesis instructor, one from the student’s